• Skip to primary navigation

 • Cornstarch: One of the secrets to the crispiest tofu coating.

-Oven baked tofu makes the perfect substitute for chicken in any recipe.
-And the process is so simple (great recipe for beginners!).
-Here's the step by step instructions for baking tofu:
+Crispy baked tofu makes the perfect substitute for chicken in any recipe (it's a great source of protein too)!
+And the process is super simple (great recipe for beginners!).
+Here's the step by step instructions for cooking tofu that tastes good!:

 Block of tofu cut into cubes with a knife.
 Block of tofu broken into pieces by hand.